-The benefits to your organization are significant.
-Oracle OLAP offers the power of simplicity: One database, standard administration and security, standard interfaces and development tools.
+The benefits of using Oracle OLAP are significant; Oracle OLAP offers the power of simplicity and provides: One database, standard administration and security, standard interfaces and development tools.

 The Oracle OLAP dimensional data model is highly structured.
 Structure implies rules that govern the relationships among the data and control how the data can be queried.
 Cubes are the physical implementation of the dimensional model, and thus are highly optimized for dimensional queries.
 The OLAP engine leverages this innate dimensionality in performing highly efficient cross-cube joins for inter-row calculations, outer joins for time series analysis, and indexing.
 Dimensions are pre-joined to the measures.
 The technology that underlies cubes is based on an indexed multidimensional array model, which provides direct cell access.